freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-web-services-data.rst

 2. Create an event to be listened by triggers
 ---------------------------------------------

-Instead if you just want to notify an event which is not directly related to the object's states, it can be done in the following way: Events are published by plugins on messaging channels.
+If you just want to notify an event which is not directly related to the object's states, it can be done in the following way: Events are published by plugins on messaging channels.
 A series of useful events is predefined in Freedomotic but you can create your own or simply use the